hybridgroup/cylon-bebop/README.md

 }).start();
 ```

+## How to Connect

+The Bebop is a WiFi device, and by default it is configured to act as a WiFi access point.
+To connect to a single drone just connect your computer's WiFi to the drone's WiFi.
+The default name for the Bebop's access point will include "Bebop" in its name.

 ## Documentation

 We're busy adding documentation to our web site at http://cylonjs.com/ please check there as we continue to work on Cylon.js